3 Powerful Reasons Kids Need to Write

 #1 Write to Learn

 One of the great mysteries facing homeschool parents is how to help kids become confident writers.
 In my experience, we often make this task harder than it needs to be.
-Kids just need time they can count on to write—and for three critical reasons.
+Mostly, kids just need time they can count on to write—and for three critical reasons.
 Writing is the art of transforming what we think into words.
 That process is the first reason writing should be a fundamental part of your homeschool program.
 Writing is a powerful learning tool—perhaps the most powerful one at your disposal.
 The secret to raising confident writers is having a regularly scheduled time where your kids write about what they are learning.

 “I don’t know what to write!”
 We’ve all heard this complaint and experienced it ourselves.
 Yes, that is the crux of the issue – our kids don’t know what they think, what they believe, what they know, or what they understand.
 The real power in writing comes from their struggle to find the words to express their thoughts.
 That is when their brains are growing—making connections, pondering questions, sorting and classifying details and experiences—all to figure out what it is they have to say.
 Cheer your kids on with this truth—every moment they spend drafting and polishing an essay or story is building a better brain.
 The more kids write, the faster their brains will work.
 Research shows that kids who write are better learners (in all subjects) than kids who do not.